Clan Jetties Of Penang

 • Wu Gu Xian Zu (五谷仙祖)

-It can be very relaxing to stroll along here since it is not as popular as the Chew Clan Jetty.
+It can be very relaxing to stroll along here since it is not as popular as the Chew Jetty.
 You can enjoy the sea breeze at the end of the walkway (be careful!).

-It’s hard to imagine how vibrant this spot used to be with all the transferring of goods from junks arriving from other Southeast Asian countries like Indonesia and Burma.
+With the quiet atmosphere in the evenings and early morning, it’s hard to imagine how vibrant this spot used to be with all the transferring of goods from junks arriving from other Southeast Asian countries like Indonesia and Burma.

 Entrance To Chew Jetty In Penang